-How to Integrate Prerender with Lovable-Hosted Websites
+How to Integrate Prerender.io with Lovable-Hosted Websites

 The most effective solution is to move your hosting from Lovable while maintaining your existing codebase.
 We recommend using either Netlify or Cloudflare Pages, with a preference for keeping your DNS management in Cloudflare.